omerlatif123/Envirocabs-milestone-project1/README.md

 •	Balsamic -Balsamic was used to create the wireframes during the design phase.

-•   ami.responsivedesign.is - Am I Responsive was used to generate mockup imagery to be used.
+•   [Am I Responsive](ami.responsivedesign.is) - Am I Responsive was used to generate mockup imagery to be used.

 # Deployment